 - A. The Employer shall provide comprehensive insurance programs for hospitalization, medical, vision and dental coverage for each covered employee who chooses to participate and their eligible dependents similar to the coverage which is currently in effect.
-Plan design changes for 2014 through 2017 are included in Appendix E attached hereto and incorporated herein.
-All regular full-time employees are eligible to enroll in the County's comprehensive group hospitalization, medical, vision and dental insurance plans. - B. Premium costs are shared by full-time employees and the County through payroll deduction.
+Plan design changes for 2017 through 2021 are included in Appendix E attached hereto and incorporated herein.
+All regular full-time employees and all regular part-time employees who work a minimum of twenty-one (21) hours per week are eligible to enroll in the County's comprehensive group hospitalization, medical, vision and dental insurance plans. - B. Premium costs are shared by full-time employees and the County through payroll deduction.
+Eligible part-time employees pay the full premium for all plans for coverage through payroll deduction.
 A pre-tax deduction Section 125 Plan is available at the time of enrollment.
-Beginning April 1, 2014 through November 30, 2017, the overall aggregate cost of the County's health insurance programs, shall be shared by the County and the Union and non-Union employees at the overall aggregate rate of eighty-three percent (83%) borne by the County and seventeen percent (17%) borne by the Union and non-Union employees.
-It is understood that individual premium rates and percentage contribution levels will vary across plans and will be based on an employee's plan selection each year, but the overall aggregate percentage rates borne by the County and the Union and non-Union employees shall remain the same through November 30, 2017. - C. The County reserves the right to self-insure, change carriers and engage in cost containment measures during the term of this Agreement so long as the benefits and coverages sought are substantially similar to those being currently offered. - D. The parties agree to continue the implementation of a Wellness Plan component for Employees and spouses covered by the County's health insurance plans.
+Beginning April 1, 2017 through November 30, 2021, the overall aggregate cost of the County's health insurance programs, shall be shared by the County and the union and non-union employees at the overall aggregate rate of eighty-three percent (83%) borne by the County and seventeen percent (17%) borne by the union and non-union employees.
+It is understood that individual premium rates and percentage contribution levels will vary across plans and will be based on an employee's plan selection each year, but the overall aggregate percentage rates borne by the County and the union and non-union employees shall remain the same through November 30, 2021. - C. The County reserves the right to self-insure, change carriers and engage in cost containment measures during the term of this Agreement so long as the benefits and coverages sought are substantially similar to those being currently offered. - D. The parties agree to continue the implementation of a Wellness Plan component for Employees and spouses covered by the County's health insurance plans.
 Participation in the Wellness Plan shall be defined as participating in an annual health evaluation which shall continue to be limited to completing an assessment, providing a blood sample, and receiving a health evaluation report.
 No other additional action on the part of any employee or spouse shall be required.
 The Employers agree that participation (or non-participation) in the Wellness Plan shall not be used in any way to initiate or support an employment action of any kind.
 The parties further agree that accommodations shall be made to facilitate participation of retired employees that reside outside of Kane County.
 Participation in the Wellness Plan shall not require or constitute any waiver of an individual's right to privacy under HIPAA, or other applicable laws.
-Employees and/or their spouses who choose not to participate shall continue to pay an additional fifty dollars (\$50) per employee and/or spouse per month toward health insurance premiums.
+Employees and/or their spouses who choose not to participate shall continue to pay an additional \$50 per employee and/or spouse per month toward health insurance premiums.